Beta — COLAClear is currently in beta. All reviews are free during the beta period.

 Do It Yourself

 Read through 27 CFR Part 4 (wine) and Part 5 (distilled spirits), cross-reference state rules, and hope you didn't miss anything.
-A missing comma in the Surgeon General's warning is enough to send your label back.2 If TTB returns it with "Needs Correction," you get three chances to fix the application before outright rejection, and if you don't resubmit within 30 days, the application is automatically rejected.1 Each correction restarts the review cycle.
+A missing comma in the Surgeon General's warning is enough to send your label back.2 If TTB returns it with "Needs Correction," you have 30 days to fix and resubmit, or the application is automatically rejected.1 A corrected label then has to be re-reviewed by TTB before it can be approved.

 Use a Filing Service